Skarlso/kube-cluster-sample/presentation/kube/slides.md

 > Multiple "something" ... linked together through the network to appear as one.

-There has to be a sync point.
+There has to be a sync point unless you don't have shared state.

 - How distributed is it?
 - Where is the sync point?
+- Transactions...
 - What level of consistency does it provide?
 - Where are the pain points and possible resource contests?
+- Concurrent state management
+- Sync methods, quorum, raft, etc...
+- Sharding with PlanetScale, AWS Aurora, GCP Cloud Database

 <div class="absolute right-30px bottom-30px">
   <img src="imgs/gopher4.png" class="h-29"  alt="gopher4"/>